 Not Including On Semi-guided Motorbike Tours

 Our guide will help with finding places to eat.
 You order your own food that you like.
-The guide’s food will be paid by you, we suggest to try well-cooked Vietnamese food and the guide will translate your request to the restaurants if needed.
+The guide’s food will be paid by you also, and we suggest trying well-cooked Vietnamese food and the guide will translate your request to the restaurants if needed.
 Most restaurants have a menu with prices printed.
 Restaurants may look small and simple but the food is great.
-On average between 5-8$US per person you will have a delicious dinner or lunch.
+On average between 5-8$US per person, you will have a delicious dinner or lunch.
 Breakfast goes for around 3$US/person.
-You can have food at cheaper prices but food may not be fresh, in fact they are frozen or chemically frozen food (Chinese products)!
+You can have food at cheaper prices but the food may not be fresh, in fact, they are frozen or chemically frozen food (Chinese products)!

-However, the good news is IDP (international driving permit) is now valid in Vietnam from August 1st 2016 with the 46/2016/ND-CP decree.
+However, the good news is IDP (international driving permit) is now valid in Vietnam from August 1st, 2016 with the 46/2016/ND-CP decree.
 You can purchase an insurance policy easily when you have an IDP.
-Please also bring your home country driving license with motorbike endorsement.
+Please also bring your home country driving license with a motorbike endorsement.

-In case you have no IDP or Vietnamese driving license, the police rarely stop you to check license unless you do something wrong.
+In case you have no IDP or Vietnamese driving license, the police rarely stop you checking license unless you do something wrong.
 It’s more to do with personal medical insurance that we cover below.

 This is another very important thing for planning semi-guided motorbike tours.